© Crown copyright 2018

 We do not publish all the details of all our programmes.
 CSSF programmes are often working on sensitive issues and in situations with high security risks.
 We will not publish information that might put our staff or the staff of our implementing partners in danger.
 Our Regional Boards (chaired by FCO Directors) consider whether any information is too sensitive to publish.
-They base their decisions on the exemptions used in the Freedom of Information Act.
+They base their decisions on what can be published by applying similar criteria to set out in Freedom of Information legislation.
 Information may be published at a later date if it becomes less sensitive.

-The CSSF has been allocated £1.2 billion for 2017 to 2018.
+The CSSF has been allocated £1.28 billion for financial year 2018 to 2019.
 It includes over £300 million mandatory contributions to peacekeeping operations.
 It is split between Official Development Assistance (ODA) that counts towards the UK aid target of 0.7% of GNI, and funding that is not ODA eligible.

 The NSC reviews the CSSF as a whole every autumn and agrees its focus and overall allocations for each year.
 The CSSF is also considered when the NSC discusses individual countries or themes.

-The National Security Adviser (NSA) is the Senior Responsible Officer (SRO) for the CSSF as a whole.
-The NSA ensures that government departments are delivering against the direction given to them by the NSC.
+The Deputy National Security Adviser is the Senior Responsible Officer (SRO) for the CSSF as a whole.
+They ensures that government departments are delivering against the direction given to them by the NSC.

 Each department is then accountable for its CSSF spending.
 The Permanent Secretary of each department is the SRO for this spend and reporting by departments.

-The National Security Secretariat Joint Programme Hub is accountable to the NSC for managing the CSSF and advising the NSC on CSSF delivery across the NSC strategies.
+The National Security Secretariat Joint Funds Unit is accountable to the NSC for managing the CSSF and advising the NSC on CSSF delivery across the NSC strategies.
 The hub provides guidance to Regional Boards and sets minimum standards, including on programme and financial management and monitoring and evaluation, drawing on skills from across the NSC departments.

 Parliament scrutinises the CSSF through the Joint Committee on the National Security Strategy (JCNSS).
 Parliamentary select committees will also carry out scrutiny of their departments in the usual way.